E.H. Roth, Markneukirchen, Germany 1926.

 Gold Coast, Australia, 2003

-This is the most even sounding violin with pickup I have ever played.
-It has become my favourite electric instrument and I take it to most Jazz and all Rock gigs.
-Acoustically it’s loud under the ear, and with its well designed electronics Epoch have done a great job of removing any unwanted tones.
-It’s a simple matter of plugging it in and turning it up.
-It’s so easy.
-Also having the pre-amp built in saves me carrying any extra gear and it sounds great plugged directly into a PA or into an instrument amplifier – no further EQ is necessary.
+This is one of the most even sounding violins with pickups ever made.
+It’s Ian’s favourite electric instrument and being not too large, is a breeze to play.
+Good for most Jazz and Rock gigs.
+It’s acoustically loud under the ear and with its well designed internal electronics, Epoch have done a great job of removing any harsh tones.
+It’s a simple matter of plugging it in and turning it up loud!
+Having the pre-amp and equaliser built in means no extra gear to carry around.
+It sounds great plugged directly into a PA or into a guitar amp.

 Gold Coast, Australia, 2004

 This 5 string violin is really fun to play.
-It’s Epoch’s latest space-age carbon fiber design and has an extra low string.
-As with the 4 string model, this Epoch has the pickup and equalizer built in.
-The neck has been widened to accommodate the extra string and it’s surprisingly comfortable to play.
-Although I am more dexterous with the spacing of a 4 string, this violin comes into it’s own when playing on the gutsy low C string.
+It’s Epoch’s latest carbon fiber design with a low C string.
+As with the VP4, Epoch have built the preamp and equaliser inside.
+The neck has been widened to accommodate the extra string and it’s very comfortable to play.

 Matthew Bolliger, Sydney, Australia 2004

 A more mellow sounding instrument than Ian’s main acoustic.
 Although it hasn’t got the penetrating bite of the Roth, it complements it well when overdubbed in a section.
 This instrument is featured on the Ballads and Bossa Nova CD.

 Matthew Bolliger, – Viola, Sydney, Australia 1997

 This is a violin scale Viola.
 The bouts were thinned out when it was made to produce a lower resonance which helps the C string project.
 Also featured on the Ballads and Bossa Nova CD.